 Assigning action items or tasks to the members of the Committee or other Laboratory personnel, as necessary, to carry out Committee functions.

-ing that the Committee work is carried out in a timely and effective manner.g safety concerns regarding the interfaces between personnel, hardware, software, and/or equipment elements.dvisor for the Committee’s activities in evaluating safety.n of Safety Steering Committee activities with the appropriate groups and outside agencies.cting as consultant to the Committee on safety matters, i.e. policy, requirements, standards, etc.
+Ensuring that the Committee work is carried out in a timely and effective manner.

+Assessing safety concerns regarding the interfaces between personnel, hardware, software, and/or equipment elements.

+Acting as advisor for the Committee’s activities in evaluating safety.

+Coordination of Safety Steering Committee activities with the appropriate groups and outside agencies.

+Acting as consultant to the Committee on safety matters, i.e. policy, requirements, standards, etc.

 Suggesting areas for Committee evaluation and subjects for consideration.

 10 SYSTEM SAFETY PROGRAM AUDITS: